 The team's success depends on its managers.
 Gallup estimates that managers account for at least 70% of the variance in employee engagement scores.

 The responsibilities and projects will depend from manager to manager, company to company.
 Your managers are the ambassadors of your company culture and values.
-They should understand the core behaviours you want to nurture across your teams.
+They should understand the core behaviors you want to nurture across your teams.

 The best way for your teams to learn is by sharing knowledge, internal resources, and feedback.
-With Gather, you can set up the path for your first-time manager to assure they don't miss a single step toward becoming a great leader.
+With Gather, you can set up the path for your first-time manager to ensure they don't miss a single step toward becoming a great leader.